Skip to main content

 Learn how to make a beautiful double-sided glass panel with a pressed flower design with this easy and creative craft tutorial.
 It's perfect for adding a unique touch to your home decor or as a personalized gift.

-In this quick DIY project, I'll show you how to create a pressed flower design using a frame decor with panels which I purchased from my local Target for $3.
+In this quick DIY project, I'll show you how to create a pressed flower design using a frame decor with panels, which I purchased from my local Target for $3.
 Initially, I wasn't sure what to do with them, but I had a few ideas, and this is what I came up with.
-The project takes around 10 minutes to put together.
+The project typically takes around 10 minutes to assemble.

 Double-sided panel pressed flower design